mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle Web View Preferences
 """""""""""""""""""""""""""""

-The following preferences provide options for options for *Throttle Web View* appearance.

 The *Throttle Web View* is a smaller (approximately half page) Web browser window that will appear at the bottom of the Throttle Screen, and is difference to the main Web View Screen.
 The two are configured independently.

+The following preferences provide options for options for *Throttle Web View* appearance.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Throttle Web View?
 '''''''''''''''''''''''''''''''''''